bryanrtboy/PhotoSharing/README.md

-# PhotoSharing
+# Photo Gallery
-An app to take a screenshot and save it to a gallery on all platforms using Unity.
+An app to take a screenshot and save it to an in-game gallery on all platforms using Unity.
 Surprisingly complicated to set this up!
 The app I am designing this for has the following requirements:
 * Save a screenshot to disc as if the user was using their camera
 * Can be used in landscape or portrait mode
 * Saves 4 images to disc, so closing/opening the app will retain the images